 What have I done about it?

 In June 2016, I started my coaching journey by undertaking an internal coaching program with the John Lewis Partnership.
 This Associating For Coaching accredited course lasted 18 months.
-Since 2016, I've invested over 650 hours in coach specific training, NLP, Psychology and Transactional Analysis learning, continuous professional development, delivering learning to other coaches and of course coaching.
+Since 2016, I've invested over 1000 hours in coach specific training, NLP, Transactional Analysis, a Psychology Masters degree, continuous professional development, delivering learning to other coaches and of course coaching.
 Learning is a life long passion and one of my core values, meaning I am continually striving to stretch my thinking, increase my knowledge and put that learning into practice, adding value to my client's experience of me as a coach.

 Please see below my qualification and memberships, CLICK the icons to be taken to the learning provider if you wish to know more about the organisation and qualification.
 Please get in contact with me if you'd like to chat about any of the qualifications I hold and how my learning manifests and supports my coaching practice.

 Chartered Institute of Professional Development L5 Diploma in Learning & Development Management